Bjornborgie/Project-tech/readme.md

 ![The-dating-app](https://user-images.githubusercontent.com/63642277/83446900-d28c4080-a44f-11ea-8408-97c67775c4db.png)

-De opdracht vanuit mijn studie CMD was om een feature van een dating app te ontwikkelen, ik heb me focusde mij in deze tijd op de like functionaliteit de stack:
+The assignment from CMD was to create a dating app feature and built it in the following stack, I choose the like functionality.
+You can switch between a few users and like people from a list of people.
+If he or she already had liked you, you got a match!

 *  [Node.js](https://nodejs.org/en/)
 *  [express](https://expressjs.com/)